Gleb Glonti

 The mediated listener also listens with his two ears, but he listens to what the loudspeaker produces while in a different place, at a different time, and in other conditions from the origin of the original event.

-The author proposes space as an unknown object for perception, in order to obey the impulses of the territory and the meetings that take place on it (Guy Debord) or, to take a broader view, situations of recognition and rediscovery of oneself.
+I propose the use of perception, an accessible mechanism of transforming mundane reality into an artistic one (Dmitri Kourliandski), to obtain space as a new and incomprehensible object.
+Narrowing the frame of perception to some places marked on the map, I invite the participant, the flâneur, to join the game, to obey the impulses of the territory and the meetings that take place on it (Guy Debord), or, to take a broader view, find the situations of recognition and rediscovery of oneself.

 "On my last afternoon in Murmansk, during a break in the blizzard, I headed out to experience Glonti's urban acoustic intervention, Just Take Time to Listen, carrying a map bearing the locations it was taking place in.
 Initially, I was stumped: despite standing, as requested, inside the door of the railway station and by the sea terminal, there was no sign of speakers or any hint of an installation, acoustic or otherwise.